WoTTsecurity/agent/docs/examples/screenly/README.md

 To do this on the Screenly device, you need to access the terminal through `CTRL` + `ALT` + `F1`.
 To return back to the GUI, it is `CTRL` + `ALT` + `F2`.
 Once here, follow the WoTT agent installation as you would on any other device.

-**Optional:** If you want to avoid using the terminal directly on your Screenly device in the future, enable SSH through the `sudo aspi-config` command.
+**Optional:** If you want to avoid using the terminal directly on your Screenly device in the future, enable SSH through the `sudo raspi-config` command.
 It is also reccommended that you change your User and Password from the default `pi` and `raspberry` (this will also improve your WoTT security score!) if you are going to do this.

 You will now need to register the pi on the WoTT dashboard.